HighnessAtharva/help/docs/how-to/cluster-onboarding.md

 ```

 !!! info "Note"
+    **Always copy the latest command from the UI as the command may change based on the toggles selected.**
     In the above command, the following parameters are optional and depends on which jobs the user wants to enable:
     ```sh
     --set global.tenantId="19" \